Study Abroad in Linguistics

 Global Seminars (GS) - 5-week summer programs led by UCSD faculty in different locations around the world.
 You register for 2 4-unit UCSD classes taught in English and receive UC credit.
-A Linguistics Global Seminar led by John Moorehas been held in Cadiz, Spain each summer since 2008.

 Check out the Linguistics Major Advising Page for more specific information.
 Talk to the Undergraduate Advisers in the Linguistics Dept about your plans.

 Can I fit Study Abroad into my major requirements?